sssssssssengineer/skeleton/README.md

 ## Notes

-### lec9
+### lec9: Extends, Casting, Higher Order Functions

-**1. Constructors are not inherited.** However, the rules of Java say that all subclass constructors must start with a call to a constructor for the super class.
+**Constructors are not inherited.** However, the rules of Java say that all subclass constructors must start with a call to a constructor for the super class.
 If not, then `VengefulSList`'s `sentinel` would be null, which is bad.

 ```java
 // These constructors are exactly equivalent.